LinSchmitz/miniAssignments/splitBill/README.md

-# 📚 Accordion Facts
+# 💰 Tip Calculator App

-A simple and interactive React app that displays fun random facts in an accordion layout.
-Built for practicing React components and useState management.
+A simple and interactive React app to help you calculate tips based on how you and a friend rate the service.
+Built for practicing state management using useState.

-## ✨ Features
+### ✨ Features

-🔥 Displays a list of random facts

-🧩 Expand or collapse each fact individually

-⚛️ Built with React functional components

-🛠️ Easy to customize and extend
+💵 Enter the total bill amount

+🤝 Rate the service from both you and your friend

+🧮 Calculates total tip and final amount to pay

+🔄 Reset and start over anytime